By Sharon Atieno

 Some of the actions that WWF is taking towards changing the food system include tasting forgotten food (crops which are no longer available)and are working with chefs on this initiative as well as working with women on kitchen gardens to develop recipes and menus of local and seasonal food.

-They have also have a project on sustainable diner which raises awareness in hospitality sector and tourism.
+They also have a project on sustainable diner which raises awareness in hospitality sector and tourism.
 In this, they aim to reduce food and plastic waste and have more local and seasonal food which is more nutritious and plant-based while conserving resources such as electricity and water.

 A third of the food produced for human consumption is lost during production or consumption.
 Leaving food unfinished is food wasting.
 Putting enough portion of food and finishing the portion is key to reducing food waste.
 Emissions are created when food is sent to landfills and in the process water, land and energy is wasted.